- the theology of Purgatory: relatively unscripted compared to the theology of Hell and the theology of Paradise

 Mount Purgatory is consequently in the middle of the uninhabited southern hemisphere.
 This is the description of the earth and its contours that emerges from the cosmological narrative related at the end of Inferno 34 and elaborated in Purgatorio 1.

-The southern hemisphere is completely watery, containing only one land mass: Purgatory.
-No living human has touched the earth of Mount Purgatory since Adam and Eve left, although—as we shall see—one human navigated these waters and came close enough to these shores to be able to see an immensely tall mountain in the distance: “quando n’apparve una montagna, bruna/ per la distanza, e parvemi alta tanto / quanto veduta non avëa alcuna” (when there before us rose a mountain, dark / because of distance, and it seemed to me / the highest mountain I had ever seen [Inf.
-26.133-5]).
+The southern hemisphere is completely watery, containing only one land mass: Mount Purgatory.
+No living human has touched the earth of Mount Purgatory since Adam and Eve left the Garden of Eden, although — as we shall see — one human navigated these waters and came close enough to these shores to be able to see an immensely tall mountain in the distance:

-The connection between Ulysses and the shore of Purgatory that he does not reach is very strong here, since “l’altro polo” occurs only in Inferno 26, when Ulysses refers to his sighting of the other pole, and here, at the beginning of Purgatorio 1.
+The connection between Ulysses and the shore of Purgatory that he does not reach is very strong here, since “l’altro polo” occurs in the Commedia only three times: once in Inferno 26, when Ulysses refers to his sighting of the other pole, and twice at the beginning of Purgatorio 1.

-In these verses Dante is reminding us that the one previous living human who navigated these waters, Ulysses, was not able to return.
-Literally, Dante writes that the experience of becoming esperto of the journey home—the “expertise” of the return—was not vouchsafed to him.
+In these verses Dante is reminding us that the one previous living human who navigated these waters, Ulysses, was not able to return home after sighting Mount Purgatory.
+In his exact literal phrasing, Dante writes that the experience of becoming esperto of the journey home was not vouchsafed to him: Ulysses did not become “omo, che di tornar sia poscia esperto” (a man, who had expertise of the return [Purg.
+1.132]).
 The choice of the adjective ”esperto” in verse 132 is profound and calculated: Ulysses states in Inferno 26 that he burned with desire to become “del mondo esperto” (expert of the world [Inf.
 26.98]).